 6. Don’t plan your entire vacation around a visit to a particular spring.
 I’m not suggesting that you avoid vacationing at the springs.
 But if you have your heart set on tubing, you need to have a plan B and maybe even a plan C. Crowds can be unpredictable.
 So can the weather.
 Sometimes rangers are forced to close springs because of water conditions or wildlife.
 This might sound obvious, but I’ve seen too many online reviews from people who traveled from out of state to visit a particular park, only to be sorely disappointed when said park was closed.
 With so many beautiful parks & springs in Florida, it’s not difficult to come prepared with a backup plan.

 My post about tubing in Ichetucknee Springs has some additional suggestions for tubing safety and enjoyment.
 Have I missed anything?
 I’d also love to hear about your favorite spots for tubing, both in & out of Florida.
+Do you prefer Kelly Park or Ichetucknee Springs?
 Let me know in the comments.